Former Canadian spy sees Huawei risk as manageable

 U.S. RECOMMENDATIONS

-A U.S. House Intelligence Committee report on Monday said Beijing could use equipment made by Huawei, the world's second-largest maker of routers and other telecom gear, and ZTE Corp, (000063.SZ) (0763.HK), the fifth largest, to engage in espionage and endanger vital systems.
+A U.S. House Intelligence Committee report on Monday said Beijing could use equipment made by Huawei, the world's second-largest maker of routers and other telecom gear, and ZTE Corp,, the fifth largest, to engage in espionage and endanger vital systems.

 The panel said U.S. companies should stop doing business with Huawei and ZTE, and the committee chairman urged that Canadian companies do the same.
 Australia, for its part, has banned Huawei from helping build its national broadband network.

-Boisvert said he gives credence to reports that Chinese espionage sparked, or hastened, the downfall of giant Canadian telecom equipment maker Nortel Networks Corp NRTLQ.PK.
+Boisvert said he gives credence to reports that Chinese espionage sparked, or hastened, the downfall of giant Canadian telecom equipment maker Nortel Networks Corp.

 "Nortel fell as Huawei rose, and it wasn't by coincidence," he charged, adding that it may not have been Huawei itself, then nascent, which engaged in the alleged spying.